thiagokokada/blog/posts/2026-05-03/01-my-favorite-device-is-a-chromebook-without-chromeos.md

 # My favorite device is a Chromebook, without ChromeOS

-I wrote in 2024 a blog post about how cheap and low powered [Chromebook](/posts/2024-08-05/01-my-favorite-device-is-a-chromebook.md) was one of my favorite devices to use day to day.
+I wrote in 2024 a blog post about a how cheap and low powered [Chromebook](/posts/2024-08-05/01-my-favorite-device-is-a-chromebook.md) was one of my favorite devices to use day to day.
 At the time I was praising how well ChromeOS worked, especially thanks